SolidSoups/NetworkAssignment/logging.md

 # Entry 3
 Now bullets are interpolated and i realized that there is a better way to interpolate, so i will be revising the player implementation of interpolation.

+# Entry 4
+Finally done with this interpolation s###. it's making my head hurt.
+But now we can move on :>